AdobeDocs/experience-platform.en/help/sources/sources-sdk/config/explorespec.md

 ## Next steps

 With your explore specifications populated, you can proceed to create a complete connection specification using the [!DNL Flow Service] API.
-See the the [Batch SDK API guide](../api/api-overview.md) for more information.
+See the the [Self-Serve Sources (Batch SDK) API guide](../api/api-overview.md) for more information.